MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/considerations-operator-connect.md

 - Whether the emergency address is the registered address associated with the user's phone number

-- The emergency calling network of that country
+- The emergency calling network of that country/region

 - In the United States and Canada, dynamic routing is part of the carrier's service.
 You don't need to procure this service from another service provider.